Hagfjall/BRMesh_homeassistant/README.md

 # Build notes from Hagfjall:
 I used Arduino IDE 2.3.4 and downloaded the drivers (Silicon Labs CP210X) for m5atom lite.
-Install the Board `M5Atom`, some json-file i got somewhere.
+Install the Board `M5Stack`, version 2.1.4.

 These are the settings in the IDE when pressing `Tools`
 ```text